An extension of Deligne-Henniart's twisting formula and its applications: U-isotropic Heisenberg representations

-where $N$ and $K$ are as in (2) of the above Theorem \ref{Theorem 5.1.1} and where the induction of $\chi$ (to be considered as a character of $G_K$ by class field theory) produces a multiple of $\rho$.
-From $[F^\times:N]=[K:F]$ we obtain the {\bf dimension formula:}
+where $N$ and $K$ are as in (2) of Theorem \ref{Theorem 5.1.1}, and the induction of $\chi_\rho$ (to be considered as a character of $G_K$ by class field theory) produces a multiple of $\rho$.
+From $[F^\times:N]=[K:F]$, we obtain the {\bf dimension formula:}

-where $N$ is the radical of $X$.
+where $N$ is the radical of $X_\rho$.